ffomezolam/GA-DSI-Capstone/README.md

   something that rhymes, and that's the product.
 As much as I'd love to do that, the effort required is sure to sap all of the time available and I am not confident that I could have anything working by deadline.

+- 2022-10-11: Happened upon some other resources that are relevant to what I'm doing - poetry and rhyme.
+Unfortunately, they are both too high-level and too vague - some of them don't even provide examples of generated results.
+However based on these resources I have an idea on how to move forward, and am going to try a few options tomorrow, starting with an alternative model.